ButinVladimir/project-idle-takeover/ROADMAP.md

 Only one program of each type can be owned at any time.
 Purchasing or writing new one will replace old one.
 Mainframe is available from the beginning of the game.

+Computational base for each district and for programs will affect mainframe hardware discount.

 ## Programs

 Programs allow to perform some actions automatically without player input.
-Program must be bought, program level and quality can be selected.
+Program must be bought, program level and tier can be selected.
 Program level is capped by development level.
+Amount of cores assignable to process depends on program tier.

-Higher quality leads to higher requirements.
-Computational base for each district and for programs will affect mainframe products discount.
+Code base for each district and for programs will affect mainframe programs discount.

-Only few programs are available initially.
+Only share server program is available initially.
 Player starts with program and design to share mainframe to get some money and development points.

 To prevent wasting resources, special program can be purchased/made to generate money depending on unused RAM/cores.